 By 1860 the railroad ran its first train through Rolla.
 The Missouri School of Mines and Metallurgy was founded in 1870 and is now known as one of the finest engineering schools in the world.

 Rolla and Phelps County enjoy a 4-season climate.
 January is normally the coldest month with an average temperature of 31 degrees.
 July is the warmest with an average of 78 degrees.
 The average yearly rainfall is 37.4 inches with an average yearly snowfall of 11.7 inches.
 The wettest month is usually May.

 Our public school system is an A+ rated, Blue Ribbon School and is nationally recognized for excellence.
 The Missouri University of Science & Technology is one of the leading universities in the world in engineering and technology.
 It is also known as a leader in solar car racing and development.
 Amoung the many items you will find on campus is a Stonehenge replica, an experimental mine and even a nuclear reactor.

-Phelps County Regional Medical Center is the area's leader in surgery, oncology, radiology, orthopedics, internal medicine and emergency medicine.
-It is the regional referal center for south central Missouri.
+Phelps Health is the area's leader in surgery, oncology, radiology, orthopedics, internal medicine and emergency medicine.
+It is the regional referral center for south central Missouri.
 Rolla is served by more than 50 health and human service agencies.

-Among many area attractions you can tour the Ozark Highland Winemakers and taste fine Missouri wines or visit Maramec Spring Park and Onyx Mountain Caverns.
-The UMR Campus Performing Arts brings world-renowned theatre, ballet and symphony programs to the culturally minded.
+Among many area attractions you can tour the Ozark Highland Winemakers and taste fine Missouri wines or visit Meramec Spring Park and Onyx Mountain Caverns.
+The Missouri S&T Campus Performing Arts brings world-renowned theatre, ballet and symphony programs to the culturally minded.

 The Remmers Lecturer and Artist Series features such notable speakers as Margaret Thatcher, Gerald Ford and Colin Powell.
 The Regional Opera Company and Ozark Actors Theatre productions also keep our community well entertained with a variety of productions.